 - Adaptability to fire and non-fire applications

-Remember: like all datasets, LANDFIRE is not perfect; however, it is constantly improving and benefits from users' input.
-Click on the Contribute Data tab on the LANDFIRE Program website to see how you can participate in the process.
+LANDFIRE datasets are constantly improving and benefit from users' input.
+See the Contribute Data section on the LANDFIRE Program website to see how you can add your expertise.

 MORE than Fire